 What to do if you’re bored

-The summer break seems like it’s going on forever and things are starting to get a little snooze-worthy.
+If you have a lot of free time but aren't sure what to do with it, it can get boring pretty quickly.
 Here are some ways to banish boredom and get the most out of your summer, without forking out heaps of cash:

 - Make something.
 Bake a cake or create a playlist of your favourite music to share with a friend.
 Making, building or creating things are great ways to avoid feeling bored and help you feel that you’ve accomplished something.